Ladder Accident Claims

 - Local, friendly solicitors available nationwide

-We welcome the opportunity to discuss your individual case and requirements during a free case assessment.
-During this call, we will ask you a few questions about your ladder accident, such as when it happened, how it happened and what injuries you sustained as a result.
-We will then let you know if you have a valid claim, at which point it is up to you if you decide to proceed or not.
+To discuss your individual case and requirements during a free case assessment, call free on 0800 678 1410.
+During this call, you will be asked a few questions about your ladder accident, such as when it happened, how it happened and what injuries you sustained as a result.
+A legal adviser will then let you know if you have a valid claim, at which point it is up to you if you decide to proceed or not.
 This service is provided with no obligation or pressure, so you are always in control.

 How long will it take to process my claim?

 The time taken to bring a claim to a successful conclusion can vary from a couple of months through to many years.
 It all depends on the particular circumstances of the case at hand.
 Some of the factors that can influence the duration of a case are:

 - Whether your employer accepts or is contesting their liability

 - Debates surrounding the diagnosis and severity of symptoms and losses